gregorisbachtsevanos/Milestone.Client/README.md

 ## Overview

-his repository contains the frontend codebase for Milestone, a powerful project management tool.
+This repository contains the frontend codebase for Milestone, a powerful project management tool.
 Developed with React.js and TypeScript, this frontend application delivers a highly responsive and intuitive user interface.
 It enables users to efficiently manage projects, tasks, notes, and roadmaps, providing real-time updates and seamless interaction.
 Milestone's frontend is designed to enhance productivity through a user-friendly experience, allowing teams to stay organized, track progress, and achieve their goals with ease.

 ## Features